SPIRITS in Transition – Online Classes

 CEU's for CA veterinarians and veterinary technicians for Part 1 of the Online Class: 15 hrs (Weekend seminar: 13.5 hrs).
 For acceptability in a different state please check with your state board or VMA (and report back to us :-).

-Part 2 – "Foundations of Animal Hospice Care "(release starts in fall/winter 2014)
+Part 2 – "Foundations of Animal Hospice Care "(release started March 2015)

 Every part consists of ten sessions, the last session of each part is held as a webinar.
 This allows participants who completed all previous nine interactive online sessions to get answers to their questions in person.
 A recording of the webinar can be downloaded by those unable to attend it live.